 Which factors influence classic motorcycle insurance costs?

-These are the main factors (amongst others) that influence the cost of your premium: • Type and model of your bike • Age • How the Bike is Used • Voluntary Excess • Years of Riding Experience, • Occupation • Location (Where the Bike is Stored) • Annual Mileage • Driving Licence Points and Convictions • Number Years of No Claims Bonus
+These are the main factors (amongst others) that influence the cost of your premium: • Type and model of your bike • Age • How the Bike is Used • Voluntary Excess • Years of Riding Experience, • Occupation • Location (Where the Bike is Stored) • Annual Mileage • Driving Licence Points and Convictions • Number of Years of No Claims Bonus

 Insurers nevertheless tend to view riders of vintage/classic bikes more favourably.
 Riders of such machines are thought of as careful owners, who ride in good weather.

-Adding special cover such as Agreed Value, Salvage Retention and Static Display cover will likely influence the cost.
+Adding special cover, such as Agreed Value, Salvage Retention and Static Display cover will likely influence the cost.